scop/bash-completion/README.md

      directory, completions are automatically loaded on demand based on invoked commands' names, so be sure to name your completion file accordingly, and to include (for example) symbolic links in case the file provides completions for more than one command.
+The completion filename for command `foo` in this directory should be either `foo`, or `foo.bash`.
+     (Underscore prefixed `_foo` works too, but is reserved for bash-completion internal use as a deprecation/fallback marker.)
-   - The other directory (which only present for backwards compatibility) is `compatdir` (get it with
-     `pkg-config --variable=compatdir bash-completion`) from which files
-     are loaded when `bash_completion` is loaded.
+   - The other directory which is only present for backwards compatibility, its usage is no longer recommended, is `compatdir` (get it with `pkg-config --variable=compatdir bash-completion`).
+From this directory, files are loaded eagerly when `bash_completion` is loaded.

    For packages using GNU autotools the installation can be handled for example like this in `configure.ac`: